How we are organized

 • Registry: The registry team is responsible for setting up and processing new claims.
 This includes obtaining and maintaining customer information within the WCB system and providing customers with information on WCB claims process and expectations.
 The registry team assigns employer coverage, classifies each claim and applies appropriate document codes to match to each claim file.

 • Interjurisdiction and federal unit: The interjurisdiction and federal unit assesses claims that may fall under the interjurisdictional agreement.
-This agreement outlines the procedure for injured worker claims that may be eligible for benefits in multiple provinces.
+This agreement outlines the procedure for worker claims that may be eligible for benefits in multiple provinces.
 For straightforward federal government claims, they will assess claim acceptability and entitlement for benefits under The Workers’ Compensation Act, 2013.

 • Service excellence: Considered experts in adjudication, claims management and vocational rehabilitation, this team provides training and support to all operations staff.
 This support includes orienting and providing staff with an in-depth understanding of the WCB’s policies and procedures.
 Service excellence also reviews claim files and provides coaching to ensure quality outcomes.